-As at June 30, 2022, we had goodwill and intangible assets of approximately \$185.0 million, which primarily resulted from our acquisitions of HealthHelp, Denali and Value Edge.
+As at June 30, 2023, we had goodwill and intangible assets of \$533.6 million, which primarily resulted from our acquisitions of Vuram, The Smart Cube, OptiBuy, business transfers from a large insurance company, as well as our acquisitions of HealthHelp, Denali and Value Edge.
 Under IFRS, we are required to review our goodwill, intangibles or other assets for impairment when events or changes in circumstances indicate the carrying value may not be recoverable.
 In addition, goodwill, intangible or other assets with indefinite lives are required to be tested for impairment at least annually.
-For example, during the fourth quarter of fiscal 2017, proposed changes to the laws of the UK governing personal injury claims generated uncertainty regarding the future earnings trajectory of our legal services business in our WNS Auto Claims BPM segment, as a result of which we had expected that we would eventually exit from providing legal services in relation to personal injury claims.
-We also experienced a decrease in volume of and loss of business from certain clients of our traditional repair services in our WNS Auto Claims BPM segment in fiscal 2017.
-As a result, we had in fiscal 2017 expected the future performance of our WNS Auto Claims BPM segment to decline significantly and therefore significantly reduced our financial projections and estimates of our WNS Auto Claims BPM segment.
-Accordingly, we performed an impairment review of the goodwill associated with the companies we had acquired for our auto claims business and recorded an impairment charge of \$21.7 million to our results of operations in fiscal 2017.
 During the fourth quarter of fiscal 2020, Brexit had a negative impact on the insurance industry and applied downward pressure on the expected future performance of the WNS Auto Claims reportable segment, due to contract renegotiations and loss of certain clients.
 These factors, together with the highly uncertain operating environment in the UK, have negatively impacted and caused us to significantly reduce our financial projections and estimates of the WNS Auto Claims BPM reportable segment from our previous estimate.
 Accordingly, we performed an impairment review of the goodwill associated with the companies we had acquired for our auto claims business and recorded an impairment charge of \$4.1 million to our results of operations in fiscal 2020 for the remaining goodwill balance of our auto claims business.
-See also "-The international nature of our business exposes us to several risks, such as unexpected changes in the regulatory requirements of multiple jurisdictions."
+See also "-The international nature of our business exposes us to several risks, such as unexpected changes in the regulatory requirements and governmental policy changes of multiple jurisdictions."
 We may be required to record further impairment charges to our goodwill and intangible assets associated with other acquisitions in the future.
-For example, if the research and analytics industry experiences a significant decline in business and we determine that we will not be able to achieve the cash flows that we had expected from our acquisitions of Marketics Technologies (India) Private Limited, a provider of offshore analytics services which we acquired in 2007, and Value Edge, we may have to record an impairment of all or a portion of the goodwill or intangible assets relating to those acquisitions.
-Any further impairment to our goodwill or intangible assets may have a significant adverse impact on our results of operations.
+For example, if the research and analytics industry experiences a significant decline in business and we determine that we will not be able to achieve the cash flows that we had expected from our recent acquisitions, we may have to record an impairment of all or a portion of the goodwi

-We are incorporated in Jersey, Channel Islands and are subject to Jersey laws and regulations.
+We are incorporated in Jersey, Channel Islands under the Companies (Jersey) Law 1991 (the "1991 Law").
 If the tax benefits enjoyed by our company are withdrawn or changed, we may be liable for higher tax, thereby reducing our profitability.

-As a company incorporated in Jersey, Channel Islands, we are currently subject to Jersey income tax at a rate of 0%.
+As a company incorporated in Jersey, Channel Islands, we are currently subject to no Jersey income tax.
 Although we continue to enjoy the benefits of the Jersey business tax regime, if Jersey tax laws change or the tax benefits we enjoy are otherwise withdrawn or changed, we may become liable for higher tax, thereby reducing our profitability.